xrust83/homebridge-config-ui-x/README.md

 ### Plugin Screen

-This shows you the currently installed plugins and allows you to install, remove and upgrade plugins.
+This shows you the currently installed plugins and allows you to install, configure, update and remove plugins.

 ![Plugin](screenshots/homebridge-config-ui-x-darkmode-plugins.png?2020-01-07)

-You can configure supported plugins using the graphical settings editor, removing the need to manually edit the `config.json`.
-Over 165 popular plugins have implemented support for this feature.
+You can configure supported plugins using the graphical settings editor, or by editing the config JSON directly.

 ![Plugin Settings](screenshots/homebridge-config-ui-x-darkmode-alexa-settings.png?2020-01-07)